Juuichigatsu/Game-of-Life/README.md

 # Game-of-Life
-Game of Life create in ReactJS + bootstrap.
+Game of Life create in ReactJS + bootstrap as a training project.